itamos-ism/3D-PDR-pblc/docs/source/makefile.rst

   - ``XYZ = 0`` — z changes fastest.
   - ``XYZ = 1`` — x changes fastest.

-  See the relevant section for more details. !!!!!
+  See :ref:`ics3D` relevant section for more details.

 - **NETWORK**:
   Selects the chemical network based on the UMIST database.